-Howard-Tilton Memorial Library has negotiated agreements with two major scholarly journal publishers that waive the article publication charges for Tulane authors who want their articles to be open access or publically available.
+Tulane University Libraries has negotiated transformative open access agreements with more than a half dozen major scholarly journal publishers to waive article publication charges for Tulane authors who want their articles to be publically available.

-One of the publishers is Cambridge University Press, through which the library pays for subscription access to around 400 journals spread across science, engineering, medicine, social science, and humanities disciplines.
-The other is the American Chemical Society (ACS), through which the library subscribes to around 65 journals focused on chemistry and related fields.
+In December 2022, the Tulane University Libraries signed a transformative open-access agreement with Elsevier, one of the world's largest publishers of scholarly journals, publishing more than 2,600 titles.
+The agreement is among the first of its kind between Elsevier and an independent U.S. library negotiating outside of a large consortium and comes just weeks after our announcement of a similar arrangement with the global publisher Wiley (nearly 2,000 titles).
+Both agreements took effect on January 1, 2023.
+Another of these agreements is with Cambridge University Press, through which the library pays for subscription access to around 400 journals spread across science, engineering, medicine, social science, and humanities disciplines.
+Another is the American Chemical Society (ACS), through which the library subscribes to around 65 journals focused on chemistry and related fields.

-Open access (OA) is shaping the future of scholarly publishing, and one aspect of this is the growing number of opportunities for authors to publish open access articles in high quality journals maintained by traditional scholarly publishers.
-Gold open access allows free public access to an article in its final published form (version of record) even in journals subsidized by the high subscription costs paid by libraries.
-This allows the results of scholarly research to spread more rapidly, compared to publications behind a paywall.
-However, authors also pay article publication fees that publishers charge for the expanded open access.
+Open access (OA) is shaping the future of scholarly publishing, and one aspect of this is the growing number of opportunities for authors to publish open-access articles in high-quality journals maintained by traditional scholarly publishers.
+Gold open access allows free public access to an article in its final published form, even in journals subsidized by the high subscription costs paid by libraries.
+This allows the results of scholarly research to spread more rapidly compared to publications behind a paywall.
+However, authors have also had to pay article publication fees that publishers charge for the expanded open access.
+Some of these fees are very high, sometimes in the range of $5,000 or more.

-Publish + Read, and Read + Publish, are new alternatives to the traditional subscription model that address this problem.
-In both alternatives, the publisher bundles library subscription and article publication costs so that one offsets the other.
-See below for an explanation of the (relatively minor) difference between the two models.
+Transformative agreements are new alternatives to the traditional subscription model that address this problem.
+With these agreements, the publisher bundles library subscription and article publication costs so that one offsets the other.
+See the explanation below for more details.

 Associate Dean of Libraries